 This is a loaded question, don’t you think?

 I’m sure many parents will agree that most kids under 13 years, in local or international schools do not know what the future holds for them.
 Ask them what makes them happy and I am most certain that school or academics do not make it on their priority list.
-[I say most kids because I have come across kids who love school and academics.
-They are the exceptions rather than the norm.]

 So it is moot to ask them this question and tie it to academics.
 Their answers will not be a good reflection.